LidaGh/Microsoft_Azure_NLP_Solutions/README.md

 # Getting Started
-Microosft Azure AI can be used for NLP applications for three
+Azure AI offers three different solution types for NLP applications:

-## Pre_built AI:
 ### A) Azure Cognitive Services:
 These solutions are there APIs, SDKs, and services available to help developers build intelligent applications without having direct AI or data science skills or knowledge.
 Azure Cognitive Services enable developers to easily add cognitive features into their applications.
 The goal of Azure Cognitive Services is to help developers create applications that can see, hear, speak, understand, and even begin to reason.The catalog of services within Azure Cognitive Services can be categorized into five main pillars - Vision, Speech, Language, Web Search, and Decision.